Vitaeoth, the Wounded

 The Secret of the Dark

 There exists another race of elves, a strange and worrying secret in the shadows of Wynsylus.
-Dark elves, who call themselves the Svartalfar, are an enigma to all, save for the leaders of Vitaeoth's elves.
+Grey elves, who call themselves the Svartalfar, are an enigma to all, save for the leaders of Vitaeoth's elves.
 Though they physically resemble elves, they are anything but elves in action.
-Their skin is black as tar, and their eyes have a silver color that reflects light.
-Their hair usually takes on monochrome colors, from black to white and every grey in between.
+Their skin is a smooth monotone grey, and their eyes have a silver color that reflects light.
+Their hair usually takes on monochrome colors, from black to white and every grey in between (often more than one).
 Elves of Vitaeoth despise these strange counterparts, and often are immediately and desperately hostile, like a cornered animal.
 The elves also refuse to speak of these dark cousins, going so far as to deny their existence or even kidnap those who know about them in extreme cases.